 Years passed and I forgot all about it.
 One day I was moving stuff and ran across my pebble grained faux-leather high school graduation certificate holder.
 Inside was my diploma along with an official looking "deed" for one whole square inch of land in Canada's Yukon Territory from the Klondike Big Inch Land Company dated January 4, 1955, a really good copy of Uncle Scrooge, Issue #14, June 1956, with a story about Scrooge, his deed and dealings with one inch of land called Faulty Fortune, AND the treasure map I drew for my time capsule.

 The next time I saw my uncle in Santa Fe I took the map along.
 When I showed him the map and expressed the possibility of the two of us going to look for my time capsule he put his hand out in an open-palm "halt" fashion and told me to wait.
 A few minutes later he was opening a cardboard box he had taken down out of the attic and started rummaging around in it.
 He pulled out a bag and dumped the contents on the table in front of me.
-He told me he had meticulously picked up the pieces strung out in a long line in the dirt near where I had buried a red and black hand held toy film viewer in July of 1947 in the hills up and behind the debris field.
+He told me ten years later he had gone back to the debris field and meticulously picked up the pieces strung out in a long line in the dirt near where I had buried a red and black hand held toy film viewer in July of 1947.
 The celluloid film strip found along with the pieces of the viewer, although highly faded where it had been exposed to the sun and weather, still had enough of the film left curled together and untouched that I was able, after carefully unrolling it, to identify it as being Don Winslow of the Navy, the same film strip I had left in the viewer when I buried what I called a time capsule.

 My idea to make a time capsule did not spring from whole cloth, by the way.
 Somehow I got the idea from my uncle, mimicking his actions.
 That is, somewhere near or around where we were, my uncle made his own time capsule, burying something OR some-things, pieces and parts he found out on the debris field.
 I have reason to guess that was the case because there would be no need to bury anything he already had with him that would be worth leaving then come back for.
 Apparently that is just what he did, come back for whatever he buried.
 Other than the fact that he showed me he had pieces of my film viewer that he came across in the hills up and beyond the debris field years after the crash I would never have known he went back.